moptipyapps.prodsched package

 A simulator for production scheduling.

 For simulation a production system, we can build on the class Simulation.
 This base class offers the support to implement almost arbitrarily complex production system scheduling logic.
-There are three groups of methods:
+The simulations here a fully deterministic and execute a given MFC scenario given as an Instance.

 • Methods starting with ctrl_* are for starting and resetting the simulation so that it can be started again.
 You may override them if you have additional need for initialization or clean-up.